isomerpages/moe-marsilingpri/_curriculum/Mathematics.md

 the Science and Mathematics department, STEAM@MPS aims to provide students with the opportunity to learn through exploration, sparking invention, innovation and joy of learning.
-The various STEAM activities held throughout the year is based on the engineering design process.
+The various STEAM activities held throughout the year are based on the engineering design process.
 As students brainstorm ideas, test and iterate solutions based on new information and challenges, the open-ended environment encourages them to think outside the box, nurturing different components of 21CC, such as adaptive and critical thinking in